Complexity

 Reverse osmosis water filter benefits, costs and performance

-If you buy lots of bottled or filtered water or you’re worried about your tap water, a reverse-osmosis water filter can be a good investment.
+If you buy lots of bottled or filtered water or are worried about tap water, a reverse-osmosis water filter can be a good investment.
 They can provide 10 or more gallons of drinking water a day.
-A reverse osmosis system costs from $150 to $300, plus $100 to $200 annually for replacement filters.
+A reverse osmosis system costs $150 to $300, plus $100 to $200 annually for replacement filters.

-Reverse-osmosis filters remove many pollutants and chemicals, separating them from the water and then flushing them into the drain line.
-The purified water is then fed to the storage tank or the spout on the sink.
+Reverse-osmosis filters remove many pollutants and chemicals from water, separating them from the water and flushing them into the drain line.
+The purified water is then fed to the storage tank or the sink’s spout.
 However, reverse-osmosis filters remove the minerals that give water its taste, so try a gallon (available at most supermarkets) before buying a system.

 Push the plastic supply tube onto the inlet valve, then tighten the nut a half turn past hand tight.